 Circuit Analysis*

 *These two courses are currently under development.
-Until then, The Chief of the Fire Protection Branch within NRR is available to be consulted on the acceptability of course.
+Until then, Module 1, “Probabilistic Risk Assessment” and Module 2, “Electrical Analysis” of the EPRI/NRC Fire Probabilistic Risk Assessment Course are considered to be suitable alternatives.
+The Chief of the Fire Protection Branch within NRR is available to be consulted on the acceptability of other alternatives for these two courses.